pen-lang/pen/doc/src/README.md

   - Developers can focus on application logic rather than ever-changing implementation details.
 - Portability
   - Programs written in the language can be ported to different platforms.
+  - Platform-dependent codes are isolated from application logic.

 ## Features